 Fittings and Minor Pressure Loss

-Minor pressure loss for fittings in piping heating systems
+Minor pressure loss with fittings in piping heating systems.

 Minor pressure loss in a piping system is caused by valves, elbows and other components.
 The tables below can be used as an indication of the minor loss coefficients of some common components in piping systems: